Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how the vulnerability might be exploited.
-This is a pseudo-code representation of a malicious payload designed to trigger the buffer overflow condition:
+Here’s a conceptual example of how the vulnerability might be exploited.
+This example is a sample HTTP request:

 Mitigation